draft judge roy moore

 Vermont Governor Candidates

-If you notice that a candidate's name is missing in the Vermont governor election race of 2012, please notify us to add it.
+If you notice that a candidate's name is missing in the Vermont governor or congress election race of 2014, please notify us to add it.
 Send email to clyde2 @live.com.

 Peter Shumlin (D)